Joel Carey

-Joel L. Carey is a United States Air Force major general who serves as the chief of staff of the United States Indo-Pacific Command.
-He previously served as director of operations, strategic deterrence, and nuclear integration of U.S. Air Forces in Europe – Air Forces Africa from 2022 to 2024.
+Joel L. Carey is a United States Air Force lieutenant general who serves as the Commander of the Fifth Air Force since 2026.
+He previously served as the chief of staff of the United States Indo-Pacific Command from 2024 to 2026, and as director of operations, strategic deterrence, and nuclear integration of U.S. Air Forces in Europe – Air Forces Africa from 2022 to 2024.

 Military career

 Carey served as the Deputy Chief of Staff for Operations of the Allied Air Command and before that he was the commander of the 18th Wing and, prior to that, the vice commander of the Fifth Air Force.